Iliannnn/Imagehost/README.md

 # Editing the front-end

 Some useful info for editing the pages:
-- Every page has its own stylesheet in the `css` folder, just look at the names of the stylesheets and you will understand which page belongs to which page I think!
+- Every page has its own stylesheet in the `css` folder, just look at the names of the stylesheets and you will understand which page belongs to which page!

-- Don't change the `php` if you have no experience with this, you are free to use the html, as long as you don't adjust the actions and methods in the forms..
+- Don't change the `php` if you have no experience with it, you are free to use the html, as long as you don't adjust the actions and methods in the forms..

-- Delete **NEVER** the `uploads` folder, because this will contain the uploaded images, changing the name is also not a good idea..
+- **NEVER** delete the `uploads` folder, because this will contain the uploaded images, changing the name is also not a good idea..

 - Have fun with this template and make it a nice website!